usini/alidirect/README.md

 # alidirect
 Redirect to Aliexpress Search
 For ex if you need an Arduino Uno, type : [ali.usini.eu/?arduino uno](http://ali.usini.eu/?arduino%20uno)
-Link are not sponsored
+Link are mostly not sponsored.

+# Host it anywhere
+* Download the file and post it on a webserver
+* Or just click on index.html

+# Host on your github
-Just fork this repo and modify CNAME to your subdomain,
+* Just fork this repo and modify CNAME to your subdomain,

-Create your own cname pointing to USERNAME.github.io
+* On your dns provider Create your own cname pointing to USERNAME.github.io
 ![OVH](ovhsettings.png)